AmintaCXY/MusicGeneration/training/README.md

 If you want to use our database, can be in <https://pan.baidu.com/s/184t4GPW_-qhjeGF8TYcFKg> (extraction code: uj3i) to download.

-The __training__ folder is a trained model where you can use the bundled files to generate music from the command line.

-If you would like to hear the partial results generated please go to <https://github.com/AmintaCXY/Result/tree/master> .

 ## Use trained models

 This is a trained model where you can generate music in the following ways: